black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 31
 Now you need to check if the value does not include the id of the element.
 Create an if condition to do so.

+# Step 32
+Spreadsheet software typically uses = at the beginning of a cell to indicate a calculation should be used, and spreadsheet functions should be evaluated.

+Use the && operator to add a second condition to your if statement that also checks if the first character of value is =.